wbushey/wbushey.github.io/_posts/2012-01-24-sopapipa-follow-up.md

   - Apple
   - Intellectual Property
 ---
 If you happened to visit my blog on the 18th you know that I participated in the SOPA/PIPA black out.
 I was firmly on the opposition side because those bills are are simply bad policy.
 They are vague, burdensome of distributors, cruel in punishment, and lack judicial oversight.
-In fact, had they passed, I&#8217;m sure the resulting law would have been struck down in a fairly quick court challenge of constitutionality.
+In fact, had they passed, I'm sure the resulting law would have been struck down in a fairly quick court challenge of constitutionality.

 As a 25 year old that is socialized to Internet culture, there are a few generational/cultural divides that I observed during the public debate on SOPA/PIPA.
 These divides have come up in the past, they will come up again, and understanding them will be key to developing online intellectual property policy: